ngrlcu/ngrlcu.github.io/content/courses/course1/index.md

 tags: ["Quantum Computing","Pennylane","DWave"]
 author: "Enrico Prati, Pietro Torta, Luca Nigro"
 description: "This course presents the basics for quantum computing on pennylane and ocean-sdk frameworks."
-summary: "Half of the lessons are hand-on pennylane framework, the other half is on DWave's OceanSDK."
+summary: "This course presents the basics for quantum computing on pennylane and ocean-sdk frameworks."
 cover:
     image: "course1.png"
     alt: "Figure caption"